Tempering: The Secret to Indian Cooking

 Combining both layers creates delicious complexity.
 A chili tempered early will bring a background heat, while chili tempered at the end brings a fruitier, sharper taste.

-My favorite recipe using tempering
+My 2 favorite recipes using tempering

 Biryani Rice